GOTO (telescope array): Discoveries

-SN 2025rbs in the galaxy NGC 7331 was discovered by GOTO on July 14th, 2025.
-Within a day of discovery it was classified based on its optical spectrum as a type Ia supernova.
+SN 2025rbs in the galaxy NGC 7331 was discovered by GOTO on July 14, 2025.
+Within a day of discovery it was classified based on its optical spectrum as a Type Ia supernova.
 Later that month it reached a peak brightness of around magnitude 12, easily visible in amateur telescopes.

+The First Gravitationally Lensed Superluminous Supernova

+SN 2025wny was discovered and reported by GOTO on September 1, 2025.
+It was quickly identified as a candidate gravitationally lensed supernova, where the gravitational effect of a massive object like a galaxy causes the light from the supernova to be bent and magnified.

+Spectroscopic observations from the Nordic Optical Telescope and W. M. Keck Observatory confirmed that the light from 2025wny was being gravitationally lensed and also showed it was a superluminous supernova (SLSN), making it the first example of a gravitationally lensed SLSN.
+Images taken later that month by the Liverpool Telescope showed multiple images of the supernova in an Einstein Cross pattern.

+Superluminous Supernova Driven by a Magnetar

+In late 2024, the supernova SN 2024afav was discovered by GOTO and classified as a superluminous supernova.
+Observations of 2024afav by the Las Cumbres Observatory network showed it varied in brightness, with bumps in its light curve.
+In 2026, a paper was published in the journal Nature, showing that the way in which the period of these bumps changed over time could be explained by a newly formed magnetar, a highly magnetic neutron star, providing energy to power the supernova.

 Kilonova Seekers

 Kilonova Seekers is a citizen science project on the Zooniverse platform designed to assist GOTO in identifying real astrophysical transients.
 Volunteers are shown transient detections from GOTO, alongside a reference GOTO observation and the difference between the two, and asked whether they believe it to be a real detection.
 If a source reaches an 80% consensus, and has at least 8 votes, an alert is sent to the GOTO team for further investigation.

-As of January 31, 2025, there have been over 2 million classifications made via Kilonova Seekers by over 3200 volunteers.
-In total over 158,000 possible sources have been completed as either real or bogus.
+As of June 27, 2026, there have been over 5 million classifications made via Kilonova Seekers by over 4400 volunteers.
+In total over 435,000 possible sources have been completed as either real or bogus.